rikvandersanden/dburriss.github.io/_posts/2017-01-31-pretzel-blog-appveyor-deployment.md

 <!--more-->
 ## Github Pages

 Github Pages allows you to host static websites and comes in 2 flavours.
-It natively supports building Jekyll source into s static site and deploying it.
+It natively supports building Jekyll source into a static site and deploying it.

 ### Organisation/User site

-This one runs off a seperate repository with the special convention based name of `<username>.github.io` and hosts any static content (or Jekyll) that is committed to **master** branch.
+This one runs off a separate repository with the special convention based name of `<username>.github.io` and hosts any static content (or Jekyll) that is committed to **master** branch.

 ### Repository site